EmbeddedOS/docs/courses/Docker-SWARM-Hands-on-DevOps.md

       - `docker swarm join --token <token>`
     - Copy the command and run it on the worker nodes to join the manager.
     - And you are now ready to create services and deploy them on the Swarm cluster.
+    - If you forgot to save the command, run: `docker swarm join-token worker` to get join command.

 - Docker Manager node
   - Is the master node where the swarm cluster is initiated.